--Ipilimumab can result in severe and fatal immune-mediated adverse reactions due to T-cell activation and proliferation.
+-This drug can cause severe and fatal immune-mediated adverse reactions due to T-cell activation and proliferation.
 These immune-mediated reactions may affect any organ system.
 The most common severe immune-mediated adverse reactions are: enterocolitis, hepatitis, dermatitis (including toxic epidermal necrolysis), neuropathy, and endocrinopathy.
 Most of these immune-mediated reactions initially manifested during treatment; however, some occurred weeks to months after discontinuation of ipilimumab.

--Ipilimumab should be discontinued permanently and systemic high-dose corticosteroid therapy should be initiated for severe immune-mediated reactions.
+-Discontinue therapy permanently and institute systemic high-dose corticosteroid therapy for severe immune-mediated reactions.

--Patients should be evaluated for signs and symptoms of enterocolitis, dermatitis, neuropathy, and endocrinopathy and liver function tests and thyroid function tests should be evaluated at baseline and before each dose.
+-Evaluate patients for enterocolitis, dermatitis, neuropathy, and endocrinopathy and liver function tests and thyroid function tests at baseline and before each dose.